Practicum and Internship Opportunities

 - Maintains a reliable internet connection with sufficient bandwidth for steady video connections.

-Equipment – Student must provide their own computer and video conferencing capabilities.
+Equipment – Students seeing clients from a virtual office must provide their own computer and video conferencing capabilities.
 Systems may be desktop or laptop computers equipped with speakers, microphone, and web-camera.
 Full system requirements can be found here.

 Apply for a MCO Practicum or Internship Experience